kentywang/-jigg-lysp-puff-/README.md

   My current implementation is TCO with respect to GCed values, but not the rest of the C stack.
-I could implement the solution either with a massive eval_dispatch to trigger the C compiler to do TCO, or I could build it using stacks, registers, and jump statements to chain instructions.
+I could implement the solution either with a massive eval_dispatch to trigger the C compiler to do TCO, or I could build it using stacks, registers, and jump statements to chain instructions...

 Compiling:
 ```